The Class Actions Law Review: USA

 Notice of class certification and opting out of the class

-Once the class is certified, absent class members – namely, class members other than the named or lead plaintiffs who nonetheless fall within the definition of the certified class – must, in the case of a Rule 23(b)(3) class action, be given notice and provided with the opportunity to 'request exclusion' from the class (commonly referred to as 'opting out').47 Those individuals who opt out, normally by providing written notice in the manner prescribed by the court, will not be bound by final resolution of the class action, and may bring a separate case against the defendant based on the same underlying claim at some later date (subject to any applicable statute of limitations).48
+Once the class is certified, absent class members – meaning class members other than the named or lead plaintiffs who fall within the definition of the certified class – must, in the case of a Rule 23(b)(3) class action, be given notice and provided with the opportunity to 'request exclusion' from the class (commonly referred to as 'opting out').47 Those individuals who opt out, normally by providing written notice in the manner prescribed by the court, will not be bound by final resolution of the class action, and may bring a separate case against the defendant based on the same underlying claim at some later date (subject to any applicable statute of limitations).48

 The type of notice required to be provided to class members following certification of a Rule 23(b)(3) class action is 'the best notice that is practicable under the circumstances', and where individuals can be identified 'through reasonable effort', individual (or actual) notice is required.51 Notice may be provided by regular mail, electronic means or any 'other appropriate means'.52

-Notice must be 'clearly and concisely state[d] in plain, easily understood language'.53 Notice must, at a minimum, state: (1) 'the nature of the action', (2) 'the definition of the class', (3) 'the class claims, issues, or defenses', (4) 'that a class member may enter an appearance through an attorney if the member so desires', (5) 'that the court will exclude from the class any member who requests exclusion', (6) 'the time and manner for requesting exclusion', and (7) 'the binding effect of a class judgment on members under Rule 23(c)(3)'.54
+Notice must be 'clearly and concisely state[d] in plain, easily understood language'.53 Notice must, at a minimum, state: (1) 'the nature of the action', (2) 'the definition of the class', (3) 'the class claims, issues, or defences', (4) 'that a class member may enter an appearance through an attorney if the member so desires', (5) 'that the court will exclude from the class any member who requests exclusion', (6) 'the time and manner for requesting exclusion', and (7) 'the binding effect of a class judgment on members under Rule 23(c)(3)'.54

 Rule 23 does not set out a categorical rule for the amount of time absent class members must be given to respond to this notice.
 That is usually set at the discretion of the court.
 Generally, federal courts are advised to provide a minimum of 30 days from when notice is first sent; opt-out periods of 60 to 90 days are preferred.55 Where the class is sizeable, or actual notice is not practicable, those periods can be significantly longer.
 As explained above, if a party does not affirmatively request exclusion from the class during this opt-out period, he or she will be included in the class and – subject to a potential further round of opt-outs in the case of a settlement – bound by the final resolution of the claim.